redis/redis-doc/commands/stralgo.md

-The STRALGO implements complex algorithsm that operate on strings.
+The STRALGO implements complex algorithms that operate on strings.
 Right now the only algorithm implemented is the LCS algorithm (longest common substring).
 However new algorithms could be implemented in the future.
 The goal of this command is to provide to Redis users algorithms that need